-- ensure that they comply with their duties under statutory guidance and legislation; - work to facilitate a whole school approach to safeguarding, by ensuring that safeguarding and child protection underpin all relevant aspects of policy and process; - ensure that policies, procedure and training at the schools are effective and comply with the law at all times and that they allow concerns to be responded to in a timely manner; - ensure that safeguarding training for staff, including online safety training, is integrated, aligned and considered as part of the whole federation safeguarding approach and wider staff training and curriculum planning; - ensure that the schools take into account local criteria for action and protocol for assessment and supply information as requested by the three safeguarding partners; - ensure that the schools have an effective child protection policy, which is published on the website and/or available by other means and review this annually; - ensure that the schools have systems in place to allow children to raise concerns, which are well-promoted, well-understood and easily accessible; - ensure that the schools take safeguarding concerns seriously and takes the wishes and feelings of children into account; - ensure that there are systems in place for young people to safely express their views and give feedback on safeguarding practice; - ensure that the schools have a suitable behaviour policy for children and a staff behaviour policy or Code of Conduct; - ensure that all staff undergo safeguarding and children's protection training (including online safety which, amongst other things, will include an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) on induction and regularly thereafter;
+- ensure that they comply with their duties under statutory guidance and legislation including its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements; - work to facilitate a whole school approach to safeguarding, by ensuring that safeguarding and child protection underpinall relevant aspects of policy and process; - ensure that policies, procedure and training at the school are effective and comply with the law at all times and that they allow concerns to be responded to in a timely manner; - ensure that safeguarding training for staff, including online safety training, is integrated, aligned and considered as part of the whole school or college safeguarding approach and wider staff training and curriculum planning; - ensure that the school takes into account local criteria for action and protocol for assessment and supply information as requested by the three safeguarding partners; - ensure that the school has an effective child protection policy, which is published on the school website and/or available by other means and review this annually; - ensure that the school has systems in place to allow children to raise concerns, which are well-promoted, well-understood and easily accessible; - ensure that the school takes safeguarding concerns seriously and takes the wishes and feelings of children into account; - ensure that there are systems in place for young people to safely express their views and give feedback on safeguarding practice; - ensure that the school has a suitable behaviour policy for pupils and a staff Code of Conduct; - ensure that all staff undergo safeguarding and child protection training (including online safety which, amongst other things, will include an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) on induction and regularly thereafter; - consider a whole-school approach to online safety, including the use of mobile technology in school; - ensure that there are clear systems and processes in place for identifying when children may be experiencing mental health problems; - ensure that children are taught about safeguarding, including relevant and appropriate online safety.
+See section 10.6 and Appendix E of this policy for further information; - ensure that appropriate safeguarding arrangements are in place to respond to children missing from education and those who are absent from education, particularly on repeat occasions and/or for prolonged periods;

-- consider a whole-school approach to online safety, including the use of mobile technology in school; - ensure that there are clear systems and processes in place for identifying when children may be experiencing mental health problems; - ensure that children are taught about safeguarding, including online safety.
-See section 10.6 and Appendix E of this policy for further information; - ensure that an appropriate safeguarding arrangement are in place to response to children missing from education and those who are absent from education, particularly on repeat occasions and /or for prolonged periods. - appoint an appropriate member of staff from the senior leadership team to the role of Designated Safeguarding Lead to take lead responsibility for the safeguarding and child protection (including online safety and the understanding the filtering and monitoring systems and processes in place)and ensure that the DSL has the appropriate status and authority to carry out their job, including additional time, funding ,training ,resources and support; - ensure that appropriate filters and monitoring systems are in place to keep children safe online - Regularly review the effectiveness of the school filters and monitoring systems.
-They should ensure that the leadership team and relevant staff are: - Aware of and understand the systems in place - manage them effectively - -Know how to escalate concerns when identified - ensure that there are appropriate procedures in place to manage safeguarding concerns, or allegations against staff (including supply staff, volunteers and contractors) and concerns that do not meet the harm threshold (low level concerns) - respond to allegations of abuse against the executive head teacher.
-The Chair of Governors will act as the 'case manager' in the event that an allegation of abuse is made against the executive head teacher, where appropriate (see Appendix D).
+- appoint an appropriate member of staff from the senior leadership team to the role of Designated Safeguarding Lead to take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place) and ensure that the DSL has the appropriate status and authority to carry out their job, including additional time, funding, training, resources and support; - ensure that appropriate filters and monitoring systems are in place to keep children safe online; - regularly review the effectiveness of school filters and monitoring systems.
+They should ensure that the leadership team and relevant staff are: - aware of and understand the systems in place - manage them effectively - know how to escalate concerns when identified - ensure that there are appropriate procedures in place to manage both allegations against staff (including supply staff, volunteers and contractors) and concerns that do not meet the harm threshold (low level concerns)5; and - respond to allegations of abuse against the headteacher.
+The Chair of Governors will act as the 'case manager' in the event that an allegation of abuse is made against the head teacher, where appropriate (see Appendix D).

-7.2 The Executive head teacher
+7.2 The Executive headteacher

-The Executive head teacher is responsible for the implementation of this policy.
-The Executive head teacher will:
+The executive headteacher is responsible for the implementation of this policy.
+The executive headteacher will: